iTzArshia/GPT-Discord-Bot/README.md

 ### Systems
 `ChatBot` : A Channel where you can talk to the bot and have ChatGPT-Style conversation with **GPT-3.5-Turbo**.
 (It has a temporary memory so that it can remember the contents for a short time)

-`Auto Moderation` : An Auto Mod system which checks all of  your server messages and send a log for your Admins if a message content complies with OpenAI's usage policies with **Text-Moderation-004** (moderation model is free to use and you can config it as much as you want)
+`Auto Moderation` : An Auto Mod system which checks all of  your server messages and send a log for your Admins if a message content complies with OpenAI's usage policies with **Text-Moderation-Stable** (moderation model is free to use and you can config it as much as you want)
 ## 📸 Screenshots
 ![Ask](https://user-images.githubusercontent.com/89854127/218874201-c64068e8-708e-49ca-a322-bcb1e4a76646.png)
 ![imagine](https://user-images.githubusercontent.com/89854127/218997350-d9a98021-33ad-4fed-b0bc-47306eebdd10.png)